michael-griehm/azure-delta-lakehouse/README.md

 ### Canonical Data Objects

 An alternate to Dimensional Modeling is Canonical Data Modeling.
 Canonical Data Modeling aims to present entities and relationships in the simplest possible form.
-Canonical Data Modeling first started with system integration where the Canonical Data Model was used to communicate between seperate systems.
+Canonical Data Modeling first started with system integration where the Canonical Data Model was used to communicate between separate systems.
 It was intended to reduce costs by standardizing on agreed data definitions associated with integrating business systems.

 ## References

 - [Access Azure Data Lake Storage Gen2 or Blob Storage using OAuth 2.0 with an Azure service principal](https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/azure/azure-storage#access-azure-data-lake-storage-gen2-or-blob-storage-using-oauth-20-with-an-azure-service-principal)
 - [Apache Spark](https://slower.udemy.com/course/apache-spark-programming-in-python-for-beginners/learn/lecture/20156416#overview)